wusatosi/exemplar/README.md

 > [!NOTE]
 >
 > The set of sanitizer supports are different across compilers,
-> you can checout the exact set compiler arguments by looking at the toolchain
+> you can checkout the exact set compiler arguments by looking at the toolchain
 > files under the [`cmake`](cmake/) directory.

 The `release` presets are designed for use in production environments,